Blueberry and white chocolate cookies are packed with the flavours of tangy dried blueberries and creamy white chocolate.

 How to make blueberry and white chocolate cookies

-Cream together 125g butter and 125g caster sugar.
+Cream together the butter and sugar.

 Form biscuit shapes by hand, about 3 cm in diameter.
 Place on non-stick baking sheets on baking trays, leaving a space between each cookie to allow room for expansion.